I Moved to Canada - Now What?

 Try and Land a Job Offer Before Moving

-• The lack of Canadian professional networks and references adds more complications to your job search.
-Any by professional connections, I mean people you know personally and not just from a dormant LinkedIn connection.
+- The lack of Canadian professional networks and references adds more complications to your job search.
+And by professional connections, I mean people you know personally.
+With time and networking, this should be rebuilt over time.
+This does not mean it is the end of the road, it just means that more time & effort may be required.

-• A Tax Free Savings Account (TFSA): You have an annual contribution limit of $7,000.
+- A Tax Free Savings Account (TFSA): You have an annual contribution limit of $7,000.
 MAKE USE OF THIS AS IN YESTERDAY!

-• The First Home Savings Account (FHSA): To assist Canadians in saving up for their first home (down-payment), the Government of Canada introduced the FHSA.
+- The First Home Savings Account (FHSA): To assist Canadians in saving up for their first home (down-payment), the Government of Canada introduced the FHSA.
 Everyone gets an annual contribution limit of $8,000.
 The best part is, FHSA contributions are tax-deductible.

-• Find a High Yield Savings Account for your emergency fund.
+- Find a High Yield Savings Account for your emergency fund.
 DO NOT let your emergency fund money sit in the many 0%, 0.5% interest-bearing savings accounts.

-• Make use of your RRSP!!
+- Make use of your RRSP!!

-• INVEST, INVEST, INVEST!
+- INVEST, INVEST, INVEST!
 Buy ETFs and/or stocks.
 Be as bold as Nancy Pelosi – The reigning Queen of the Stonks! (see Yahoo Finance for more info)

 Receipts of me maxing out my Canadian TFSA contributions for 2025!
 Been living and working in Canada for 4 months.